 Your heart health should be a top priority, but all too often it takes a back seat to more immediate needs like work and family.
 You may also feel that the costs of eating healthy and exercising are too much of a burden on your already-tight finances.

-But considering that cardiovascular disease claims the lives of millions of Americans every year, it shouldn’t be ignored no matter the reason.
+But considering that cardiovascular disease claims the lives of millions of Americans every year, your heart health shouldn’t be ignored — no matter the reason.